MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 ## Roles and privileges

 With the v2 schema, the desktop flow binary table is used.
 For desktop flows to work as expected, you need additional privileges.
-If you're using the default security roles `Environment Maker` and `Basic User` there's no change needed.
+If you're using the default security roles `Environment Maker` and `Basic User`, there's no change needed.

 If you use custom security roles to manage the access to your desktop flow, Power Platform admins need to add the following list of privileges to the role: